 In 2016, Dorothy partnered with a leading hotel owner and commercial real estate developer to form Oxford Hospitality Advisors.
-In her role as VP of Hotel Operations, Dorothy oversees hotel operations on behalf of ownership and in conjunction with hotel management companies.
+In her role as VP of Hotel Operations & Development, Dorothy oversees hotel operations on behalf of ownership and in conjunction with hotel management companies.
 She also oversees the asset management team on development of new hotels and operation/sales of existing hotels.

 Dorothy has received numerous awards for outstanding performance, community volunteerism and top sales recognition.
-She likes to think "outside the box" because her experience has shown her that the business world is anything but predictable.
 She offers professionalism, financial knowledge, hospitality expertise and dedication to all her clients.
-She was recently awarded the Long Island Top 50 Most Influential Women in Business.
+She has been awarded;

 Dorothy donates much of her time as a volunteer and mentor.
 She spent many years as a volunteer leader in PTA, community organizations, Boy Scouts, Girl Scouts and numerous fundraiser activities.
-Dorothy has been elected 3 separate times to the Sachem Board of Education in which the board members direct a budget of 310 million dollars.
-Her position on the school board enables her to have an impact on education and a voice for community members.
-She is also an active member of the Sachem Audit Advisory Committee, Legislative Committee and Policy Committee.
+Dorothy was elected 3 separate times to the Sachem Board of Education in which the board members direct a budget of $340 million dollars.
+She is also an active member of the Sachem Audit Advisory Committee, Legislative Committee and Budget Committee.